 3. “I Can’t Do It”

-If being a know-it-all is one extreme, the other extreme is thinking you can’t do anything – which is just as bad of an attitude.
-It’s easy to decide you can’t do something.
-It’s not so easy, however, to try.
+If being a know-it-all is one extreme, the other extreme is thinking you can’t do anything.

 Have the confidence to try something new and venture out of your comfort zone.
-That leads us to the next point – how to increase your chances of success by valuing your time.
+This leads us to the next point – how to increase your chances of success by valuing your time.

 4. “I Have To Save Money”

-Most people are always focused on saving money, and do you know why this is a problem?
+Most people are focused on saving money.
+Do you know why this can be a problem?
 Because if you’re always busy trying to think of ways to save money, you’ll forget to make money.